rhosocial/rho.social/docs/guide/installation/CONFIG_PROD_ENV.md

 `common/config/request.php` Random string of 32 chars at least.

-We provide a command for generating random string"
+We provide a command for generating random string.

 ```
 rhosocial_test init/config/cookie-validation-key <app name>